Eight Forest Lane

 To make this pavlova, you have to start with the meringue base.
 I recommend doing this the day before you plan to serve it so you can let the meringue cool overnight.

-Start by separating the eggs, making sure there is no yolk at all contaminating the whites as this will prevent the whites from whipping up.
-This step is best done with fresh eggs straight from the fridge.
+Step 1: Start by separating the eggs, making sure there is no yolk at all contaminating the whites as this will prevent the whites from whipping up.
+This step is best done with fresh eggs straight from the fridge, then allow the whites to come to room temperature.

 To make the meringue I like to use a stand mixer with a whisk attachment fitted, but the same results can be achieved with an electric handheld mixer as well.